FernandoX7/Bluestone-for-Reddit/README.md

 # Setup

 Clone and run `npm install`
+Run `ionic serve`

 # NOTE

-Even if this is a hybrid mobile app, it was made with iOS in mind due to the low amount of good quality reddit apps
+This is an app meant towards iOS users even if it is a hybrid ionic app.

 # LICENSE